Absence without leave and desertion are serious UCMJ violations that can have lifelong consequences if not addressed immediately.

 MJA has defended service members charged with desertion and AWOL.
 If you or a loved one is currently in an authorized absence status from the military, don’t delay in seeking legal help.
 Contact our military defense lawyers now to learn more.

-Article 86, UCMJ (Absence without leave)
+Article 86, UCMJ (Absence Without Leave)

 Absence without leave (AWOL) occurs when a service member fails to go to his appointed place of duty or simply leaves his unit for a period of time.
 The following specific conduct may be charged as an unlawful absence under Article 86: